 Those who are comfortable with their hiking ability and balance are allowed to explore other areas of the rim, away from the protected railing and crowds.
 Keep in mind, you are doing so at your own risk.

 Sadly, hikers have fallen into the canyon and died.
 Please be careful and prioritize your safety, and that of others, over “getting the shot.”

 Whether you’ve seen a thousand photos of Horseshoe Bend or you have no idea what to expect, it will take your breath away.

 Glen Canyon is massive and has been artistically carved out over time by the Colorado River.
 The geology of the area is fascinating and unique.
 Pictures just can’t tell the whole story.

 With that being said, we did find that the best time to photograph the canyon is from sunrise until about 20 minute past.
-After that, the sun completely enters the canyon and the vibrant red of the rocks fade.
+After that, the sun completely enters the canyon, and the vibrant red of the rocks fades.